IoT Security in Your Home Lab: Lessons from OWASP IoTGoat

 The IoT Security Landscape

-Enter OWASP IoTGoat—a deliberately vulnerable IoT firmware designed for learning.
-Think of it as the IoT equivalent of WebGoat or DVWA.
+OWASP IoTGoat deliberately vulnerable IoT firmware designed for learning.
+Think of it as the IoT equivalent of WebGoat or DVWA, but with the added complexity of embedded systems.

 Building Your IoT Security Lab